-OVERVIEW: As one of the largest community foundations in the nation, The San Francisco Foundation funds a broad range of non-profit organizations in the Bay Area.
+OVERVIEW: The San Francisco Foundation is one of the largest community foundations in the nation and funds a broad range of equity-focused nonprofit organizations in the Bay Area.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)